Size: Toy and Standard

-Health Problems: Heat rash; glaucoma (group of eye diseases causing blindness); Von Willebrand's Disease (bleeding disorder that prevents proper blood clotting)
+Health Problems: Heat rash; glaucoma (group of eye diseases causing blindness); Von Willebrand's Disease (bleeding disorder that prevents proper blood clotting); patellar luxation

 Origin: Great Britain (1500s)

-Also Known As: Black and Tan Terrier, English Gentleman's Terrier
+Also Known As: English Toy Terrier (England), English Gentleman's Terrier

 Category: Companion Dog

-While it doesn't require much brushing, the Manchester Terrier should be kept out of the sun due to risk of sunburn and heat rash.
+While this breed doesn't require much brushing, an occasional bath will keep them clean.
+The Manchester Terrier should be kept out of the sun due to risk of sunburn and heat rash.

 Compatibility with Kids

-While the Manchester Terrier has been around since the 1500s, a breeder named John Hulme crossed the Black-and-Tan Terrier with the Whippet in the 1800s to develop the current physical standard for this dog.
+While the Black and Tan Terrier had been around since the 1500s, a breeder named John Hulme crossed the Black and Tan Terrier with the Whippet in the 1800s to develop the current physical standard for this dog.
 Sleek and agile, this dog was originally used for hunting rabbits and vermin.
 Today, it is a rare breed that is kept as a companion.

 Dog Food for Your Manchester Terrier